Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 3 If Else Conditional Branches.md

 Override Message (if true): "True - Was a match" Override Message (if false): "False - Not a match"

+> [!note] Override Message
+> Recall that this is a custom components because there is no pre-built component as of 2/2025 that simply lets you set the text in the middle of the flow.

 When several chat outputs possible, you generally click play on all the chat outputs.
 Usually if you drag and drop components in columns, you click play on all the components on the right most column, so click these two play buttons:
 ![[Pasted image 20250210010923.png]]

-After running, a way to quickly see which branch executed is to hover mouse over to compare timestamps:
+After running, a way to quickly see which branch executed is to hover mouse over to compare timestamps (Ignore the new icon and color fields - sneak peak for the next section):
 ![[Pasted image 20250210010943.png]]

 ![[Pasted image 20250210010953.png]]